 My research focuses on dynamic modeling of natural resource use, industrial and infrastructure systems analysis, and environmental economics and policy.
 My theoretical work heavily draws on concepts from engineering, economics and ecology, while my applied research utilises methods of non-linear dynamic modeling as well as adaptive and anticipatory management.
 Applications of my work cover the full spectrum from local to regional, to national and global environmental challenges, as well as the investment and policy opportunities these challenges present.
 I have published 20 books and over 150 papers and book chapters in the scientific literature.
 I am a founder of Ecological Economics and founding Editor-in-Chief of the science journal Urban Climate, serve on the boards of numerous academic journals, scientific organisations and companies, and collaborate extensively with scientists and policy makers worldwide.

-Below are the travel costs and expenses for Professor Deborah Smith (the previous PVC (Research)) covering the period August 2018 to July 2019.
+Below are the travel costs and expenses for Prof Ruth (the current PVC (Research)) for the period August 2020 until July 2021.

-Below are the travel and expenses for Professor Deborah Smith (the previous PVC (Research)) covering the period August 2017 to July 2018.
+Below are the travel costs and expenses for Prof Ruth (the current PVC (Research)) for the period May 2020 until July 2020.